 (A) each lawyer assumes joint legal responsibility for the representation and agrees to be available for consultation with the client; and

 (B) the agreement fully discloses that a division of fees will be made and the basis upon which the division of fees will be made.

 In contingency fee cases, attorneys additionally must comply with the contingency fee provisions of Rule 4-1.5(f).
 Contingency fee is a case where payment of an attorney’s fee only occurs if there is a recovery.
 The recovery is usually an injury settlement.

-In Injury Cases, Client Needs to Consent in Writing to the Referral Fee
+Does the Client Need to Consent in Writing to the Referral Fee?

 Rule 4-1.5(f)(2) requires that all referral fees in contingency fee cases have the consent of the client in writing and that:

 each participating lawyer or law firm shall sign the contract with the client and shall agree to assume joint legal responsibility to the client for the performance of the services in question as if each were partners of the other lawyer or law firm involved.